 Kacie - Head Receptionist Kacie has been with Cypress Animal Hospital for 16 years.
 She got her start at our hospital as a veterinary assistant, but she discovered her true passion was bonding with our clients.
 She enjoys her daily interactions with clients in our hospital and on the phone as our head receptionist.
 On occassion, she can be found assisting with treatments, surgery, and exam rooms.
 She has a daughter at home that keeps her on her toes, a rescued pug, Diesel, and two cats, Mama Cat and Boosie.

 Ryann Mitchell - Technician Ryann came to us with a background in Veterinary Emergency Medicine.
 She is talented in all areas of veterinary medicine, but she has a special interest in veterinary dentistry.
 Ryann left us for a short time, taking on the very important job of motherhood.
 We are very happy that she decided to return to our "family".
-She has a beautiful daughter, Amelia, loving husband David, and step-son Matt.
-She has two lovely purr-children, Myrtle and Dinah.
+She has a beautiful daughter, Amelia, loving husband David, and a step-son Matt.
+She has two lovely purr-children, Dinah and Mickey.

-Christine Hadjiosif - Technician Chrissy is our newest edition.
-She has worked in veterinary medicine for over 2 years.
-We are enjoying getting to know her.
+Christine Gromley - Technician Chrissy has worked with us since 2017.
 She is a great addition to our team and enjoys working with the patients we see and their owners.
-She has a fiance, Shaun, 2 dogs - Beamer and Petey, and a rabbit named Whitey.
+She and her husband Shaun, have 4 dogs - Beamer, Petey, Maia and Shady.
 Chrissy also likes making her own greeting cards, featuring Beamer and his antics.